briannaisola/grad/README.md

 # Welcome Graduate Admissions

 Thank you for visiting my GitHub.
-This repository is tailored to graduate admissions, and contains a writing sample, code sample, and poster sample.
+This repository is tailored to graduate admissions and fellowship programs, which contains a writing sample, code sample, and poster sample.

 I have also included my general resume in the event that an application does not accept one.